lamini-ai/lamini-examples/02_eval/README.md

 ./scripts/eval.sh
 ```

+You can view the detailed results at `data/results/earnings_meta-llama_Meta-Llama-3-8B-Instruct_results.json`!

 ## Standard metrics

 The [HELM LLM benchmark](https://crfm.stanford.edu/helm/) is a popular benchmark for evaluating the performance of large language models (LLMs) in natural language processing tasks.
 It's a suite of tests that assess the language understanding and generation capabilities of a model.